yurihikari/Vpn-Stop-Plugin/README.md

 https://github.com/yurihikari
 ## Description
 VPNStop is a plugin that will block VPN, OpenVPN, Proxy, Tor, Mobile, Business and Hosting connections from joining your server.
 It will also block any IP that is not in the whitelist.
+**Version** 1.1.0
+## QuickStart
+### Download the plugin
+Download the latest version of the plugin from here
+### Install the plugin
+Copy the plugin jar file to your plugins folder.
+### Configure the plugin
+Edit the config.yml file to your liking.
+You can find the config file in the plugins/VPNStop folder.
+### Get an API key
+You can get an API key from https://proxycheck.io/

+You're done!
+Now you can start your server and enjoy the plugin.
 ## Commands

 ### Default command.
 Will list the available commands